High Dynamic Range (HDR) Technology for Mobile

 Shot with SDR

-In HDR shooting, first, image signals with different brightness are captured by changing the shutter speed.
+In HDR shooting, first, image signals with different brightness are captured by changing the shutter speed and gain.
 Next, by combining multiple images captured into one data on the image sensor, signals with a wide dynamic range are created.
-By performing gradation correction processing that adjusts the brightness based on the luminance distribution of the image, an image close to the one seen by humans can be obtained with blowout and blackout suppressed.
+By performing processing that adjusts the brightness based on the luminance distribution of the image, an image close to the one seen by humans can be obtained with blowout and blackout suppressed.

 Related Products & Solutions